 You start to think to yourself, I wonder how long is this going to take?.
-Luckily you know longer have to guess.
-Windows 11 guesses for you.
+Luckily you now no longer have to guess, Windows 11 guesses for you.
 Click the power icon and you are prompted with estimates as to how long Windows should take to apply the updates and restart or shutdown.

 Let’s just hope it never says ‘5 seconds remaining’

 The Search user interface has been revamped also.
 You can click the

 Windows Key + S or the magnifying glass on the Taskbar to open it.

 However, if you hover over the magnifying glass you will get a smaller window.